 Vitamin B1, however, is in tight supply, causing prices to rise steadily.
 Spot prices are firm, and with Q2 coverage still in progress, further increases are expected.
 End-users remain hesitant to commit long-term, hoping for better pricing.
 However, tight stock levels and uncovered demand suggest that prices could continue to strengthen as the quarter progresses.

 Meanwhile, vitamin B2 appears stable, benefiting from improved supply as a major producer catches up.
 Pricing in the EU holds firm, but in other regions, weak demand keeps pressure on prices.
 Newer players are aggressively competing with low prices, creating a significant price gap with traditional producers.
-While Q1 needs are largely covered, no major shifts are expected in the short term.
+Buyers outside the EU are taking advantage of lower prices to secure longer-term positions.

 Vitamin B3 pricing remains volatile.
-After firming late last year driven by intermediate shortages, prices have softened again amid rather sluggish buying.
+After firming late last year driven by intermediate shortages, prices have softened again amid sluggish buying.
 Chinese players have become more aggressive on price, with a leading Chinese producer driving a market-wide price drop.
 A recent fire led one producer to declare Force Majeure, but this had minor impact.
 The entry of an intermediate producer could shake up the market further.
-A rebound is still expected as market fundamentals point towards a higher future ‘new normal’ in terms of pricing.
+A rebound is still expected, as market fundamentals suggest a higher long-term pricing trend.

 Vitamin B5 remains in a holding pattern, with prices stable but low.
 Some Chinese offers have inched up slightly, reflecting higher freight costs, but overall, oversupply limits any significant movement.
 Traditional producers maintain their market share, while lower-cost entrants struggle to stay competitive.